 An electronic guide to some of the best ways to study

-- This document has not been formally approved by Brunel University and has no legal status; it contains the personal views of Martin Greenhow.
+- This document has no legal status; it contains the personal views of Martin Greenhow.
 I hope you find them useful during your studies.

 Most of the users of this site are from the UK and USA, but the rest of the world figures in the log too - welcome to users from some very exotic places like Viet Nam, Chile etc. In order to be more helpful, I have added Google's automatic translator at the top of each page.